-Both companies confirmed they are indeed in talks about supplying battery technology to Tesla, the maker of the best-selling U.S. electric car, the premium Model S sedan.
+Both companies confirmed they are indeed engaged in discussions about supplying battery technology to Tesla, the maker of the best-selling U.S. electric car, the premium Model S sedan.

-The news came as shares in Samsung SDI fell as much as 3.7 percent on Friday, after a video of a burning Tesla electric car sent the U.S. firm’s shares plunging overnight.
-U.S. emergency officials said the fire occurred in the electric vehicle’s lithium-ion battery, the latest in a string of problems for the batteries, which are widely used in electric vehicles sold by various automakers.
+The news came as shares in Samsung SDI also fell as much as 3.7 % on Friday, after a video of a burning Tesla electric car sent the automaker’s shares down.
+US emergency officials said the fire occurred in the electric vehicle’s lithium-ion battery, which sums as the latest in a series of problems for the batteries, which are now widely present in electric vehicles sold by various automakers.

-For Tesla, the deal is almost a must since it only has one primary supplier of battery technology, Japan’s Panasonic, for the Model S, while next year the company is expected to start selling the next offering, the Model X.
+For Tesla, the deal is today a must since it only has one primary supplier of battery technology, Japan’s Panasonic, for the Model S, while next year the company is expected to start selling the next offering, the Model X crossover.